 - Qualifications that indicate an individual can undertake a specific role in the workplace and that they may be relied upon by employers

 - Qualifications that are included in apprenticeship frameworks, including functional skills.

-This qualification provides opportunities for learners who are preparing for, or are already engaged in, careers as professional journalists.
+This qualification provides opportunities for students who are preparing for, or are already engaged in, careers as professional journalists.

 It is suitable for those aged 16+ with a minimum of five GCSEs at grade C or above.
 There is no age limit.
 It can be used by those who have completed full-time education or by those who are considering a career change.
 It can also support individuals to work independently and effectively in life and those seeking to progress further in education and training.

-The NCTJ Level 3 Diploma in Journalism is a mandatory qualification for learners gaining employment as an apprentice junior journalist.
+The NCTJ Level 3 Diploma in Journalism is a mandatory qualification for students gaining employment as an apprentice junior journalist.
 The apprenticeship standard for a junior journalist can be viewed here: https://www.gov.uk/government/publications/apprenticeship-standard-junior-journalist

-NCTJ entry requirements are intended to ensure that there are no barriers to restrict access and progression and equal opportunities exist for all learners.
-Learners with particular educational needs are not targeted separately although special provision may be made for them.
+NCTJ entry requirements are intended to ensure that there are no barriers to restrict access and progression and equal opportunities exist for all students.
+Students with particular educational needs are not targeted separately although special provision may be made for them.